Mack-Ma/Bayesian_Modeling_of_Working_Memory/README.md

 ![](https://github.com/Mack-Ma/Bayesian_Modeling_of_Working_Memory/blob/master/BMW_icon.png)

 ### Prologue
-Given the fast evolution of working memory computational models and the methodology of modeling these years, a new toolbox that could estimate, assess and comprehensively compare the new models using the state-of-the-art methods should be fruitful.
-Bayesian Modeling of Working Memory (BMW) toolbox is working on this issue by establishing a pipeline that integrates model definition, model estimation, model comparison & selection.
-All users could either finish all the job by GUI or by recruiting sample scripts.
+Given the fast evolution of working memory computational models and the methodology of modeling these years, a new toolbox that could estimate, assess and comprehensively compare the new models using the state-of-the-art methods should be helpful for the future studies.
+The Bayesian Modeling of Working Memory (BMW) toolbox is working on this issue by establishing a pipeline that integrates functions of model definition, model estimation, model comparison & selection.
+All users could either finish all the job by GUI or by recruiting Matlab scripts.

 ### Pipeline